-1-2 months before the event
+I-2 months before the event

-- Plan translation & interpretation needs throughout program or service, identifying funding allocation and in-department point person to support language access work - Submit a work order request to the Department of Public Property to secure the City's simultaneous interpretation equipment for your event - Identify a vendor with the support of the Purchasing Department, whether through the City's blanket contract, or preferred vendor list

-- Connect directly with vendor to ensure availability and confirm cost and payment timelines.
+- Plan translation & interpretation needs throughout program or service, identifying funding allocation and in-department point person to support language access work - Submit a work order request to the Department of Public Property to secure the City's simultaneous interpretation equipment for your event, as needed - Identify a vendor with the support of the Purchasing Department, whether through the City's blanket contract, or preferred vendor list - If using Zoom, ensure the vendor is able to provide their service via Zoom. - Connect directly with vendor to ensure availability and confirm cost and payment timelines.
 Request a quote, sharing a W-9 form if it is the vendor's first time working with the City - Submit requisition to Purchasing Department upon receipt of quote - Share Purchase Order with vendor as an assurance, when it becomes available